reputage/didery/docs/frontend/frontend-design.md

 as dictionaries), and returns the result of a search.

 ## 3. Testing
 Testing uses the ospec framework.
-Unit tests are written in Python.
-They are compiled into Javascript using Transcrypt.
 Excess generated files are removed by the clean_tests.js file.
 To both compile and clean the frontend tests, an npm script can be run using the following commands:
 ```
 $ cd didery/src/didery/static